-Saturday, November 11, 2017
+Saturday, November 14, 2020

-Robinette’s Apple Haus & Winery
+Robinette’s Apple Haus & Winery, Grand Rapids

 Robinette’s Apple Haus & Winery, 3142 Four Mile Rd NE, Grand Rapids, MI 49525

-Buff/headwear $10 ($18-$23 for most others)
+Buff headwear, $10 ($18-$23 for most others)

 BEFORE THE RACE

-Early check-in will be from 4-7 pm on Friday, Nov.
-10, at Gazelle Sports Grand Rapids.
-We’ll trade you a race number for your waiver.
+Mask up please at check-in and whenever you are within 6 feet of others.
+Pick up your race number.
 Attach your number on the front of your front side, outer layer.
 Please don’t cover it up or the chip timing may not work.
-Come with your race number and waiver signed to help keep lines short.
+Come with your race number to help keep lines short.
 We’ll provide your race number via email the day or two before the race.

 If you cannot attend the race, you must pick up your shirt at check-in, BEFORE the start of the race.
 We have no way of knowing who will or will not be at the race so we reserve the right to give away or sell all shirts once same-day check-in ends.